Documentation strings

 How should we critically evaluate this material so that it can be used appropriately to improve the productivity of our research teams without jeopardising our ethics or integrity or causing security risks?

 Documentation strings make your code clearer to read and easier for other researchers to use.
 Also, they make your research software easier to maintain in the long run, saving time and resources.
-Good docstrings are clear and use everyday language.
+Good docstrings use a clear writing style and everyday language.

 Well-documented, reusable research code depends upon good documentation strings.
 Research collaborators will benefit from clear explanations of the purpose of each function.